elasticio/microsoft-onedrive-component/README.md

 ## Triggers
 ### Get New And Updated Files Polling
 Triggers to get all new and updated files since last polling.
 Polling is provided by `lastModifiedDateTime` file's property.

 #### List of Expected Config fields
 * **Drive Identity** - OneDrive instance to work with.
-Selects by owner
-* **Folder path** - Dropdown list with folder path where new and updated path should be polled
+* **Folder path** - Dropdown with folders to poll files from.
-* **Emit Behaviour** -  Options are: default is `Emit Individually` emits each object in separate message, `Fetch All` emits all objects in one message
+* **Emit Behaviour** -  Available options: default is `Emit Individually` emits each object in separate message, `Fetch All` emits all objects in one message.
 * **Start Time** - Start datetime of polling.
-Default min date:-271821-04-20T00:00:00.000Z
+Default min date: `-271821-04-20T00:00:00.000Z`.
 * **End Time** - End datetime of polling.
-Default max date: +275760-09-13T00:00:00.000Z
+Default max date: `+275760-09-13T00:00:00.000Z`.
 * **Size Of Polling Page** - Indicates the size of pages to be fetched.
-Defaults to 1000
+Defaults to `1000`.
-* **Expand Children** - checkbox for polling files from child folders
+* **Expand Children** - Checkbox, trigger retrieves files from subfolders of chosen path, if enabled.
+Disabled by default.
-* **Enable File Attachments** - checkbox for attaching files content to action response
+* **Enable File Attachments** - Checkbox for attaching files content to response.
+Disabled by default.

 ## Actions
 ### Get File